Picture of the Future

 1. What Picture...and why?

 At the end of the day, Business Design can't work if the management of an organisation has no clear picture of what customers and their own organisation should look like in the future.
 Again, it won't work!
-But most companies have a vision and a strategy, haven't they?
+But most companies have a vision, a strategy and at least some financial and sustainability goals, haven't they?
 The initial reaction of some managers to the question of whether they have a clear vision or "Picture of the Future" for the organisation they are accountable for is:

 Sure!
 We want to become the Nr.
 1 in our industry XYZ and increase our gross margin by 3%.